decodingchris/promptmetrics/README.md

     ```

 4.  **Set Up Your API Keys:**
-    Create a file named `.env` in the project root by copying the example.
+    Create a file named `.env` in the project root.
 Then, add your API keys.
     ```bash
+    # Create the file
-    cp .env.example .env
+    touch .env
     ```
     Now, edit the `.env` file with your keys:
     ```ini